LokoMoloko98/ReactJS-Docker-Personal-Website/README.md

   ```
    npm install
   ```
-3. Start a local express server to serve on port 8000 (you can changs the port number in line 6 of the server\server.js file):
+3. Start a local express server to serve on port 8000 (you can change the port number in line 6 of the server\server.js file):
   ```
   npm start
   ```